sysadmin-info/sysadmin.info.pl/content/en/blog/gitlab-installation-and-configuration.md

 - jenkins
 image: images/2023-thumbs/gitlab.webp
 ---
-In this video I explain how to install and configure GitLab in Debian 11 however below you can read the tutorial for othe Linux distributions.
+In this video I explain how to install and configure GitLab in Debian 11 however below you can read the tutorial for other Linux distributions.

 {{<youtube vGcWAdMIfUY>}}